syncfusion-content/javascript-docs/js/Print/Features.md

 ## Printing entire page

-It is possible to print the entire web page by caling the `ejPrint` on the document body, which is depicted in the below code example.
+It is possible to print the entire web page by calling the `ejPrint` on the document body, which is depicted in the below code example.
 Here, the entire page including all the items on the page will be printed.

 {% highlight javascript %}